Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Three Laws of HCI Revisited

 \;

-Where $p_i$ is the probability of each choice in the set.
+where $p_i$ is the probability of each choice in the set.
 Note that as the set gets smaller, the chance of a correct answer increases.
 As the set gets larger, it decreases by the number of elements in the set.
-If we examine \autoref{equation:KL} it is evident that this is equal to a discrete KL divergence for the task, in which the distributions are probability mass functions instead of proper density functions.
-Here, the probability of the posterior is set to one because there is one item to which the prior needs to be updated.
-The prior probability is set to $p_i$.
-Conveniently, the binary logarithm of 1 reduces to zero making this relative entropy equal to the total entropy of the task.
-This means the only relevant parameter in this law is the noise in the prior probabilities: the knowledge the user has at the beginning of the task.
+This means the only relevant parameter in this law is $p_i$.
 According to Wu et al. \cite{wu:2018Hick}, evidence from MRI scans of the brain indeed suggests that the narrowing of the selection from the prior to the observation follows step-wise Bayesian posterior updates.
 According to them, the cognitive control network in the brain eliminates half the options at each Bayesian update, yielding a binary search with a logarithmic response time.
-This means Hick-Hyman Law can be rewritten as a capacity function where noise $N$ is a discrete probability that is the reciprocal of the number of choices \textit{n}:
+Within our framework, Hick-Hyman law can be rewritten using the simple first-order gradient descent in \autoref{equation:affine} on the canonical surprise potential from \autoref{equation:FittsLaw3}, where, in the probabilistic view, $S$ represents the total choice probability, equal to 1, and noise tolerance $N$ denotes the probability of a single choice, equal to the reciprocal of the total number of admissible choices.
+The surprise potential (see \autoref{Bayes}) represents an energy potential with higher energies (negative log probabilities) reflecting smaller probabilities.
+Competing neurons relax this potential over time, until one reaches the decision threshold $S_N$.
+Solving for time yields:

 \;